-- Behaviorism: Human beings are mere machines that, when exposed to specific stimuli, would react with responses which the researchers could control and predict.
+- Behaviourism: Human beings are mere machines that, when exposed to specific stimuli, would react with responses which the researchers could control and predict.

-- Freudian Analysis: Human behavior is fully determined by one’s unconscious sexual and aggressive impulses
+- Freudian Analysis: Human behaviour is fully determined by one’s unconscious sexual and aggressive impulses

-- Biological determinism: Any human behavior is fully governed by our inherited genes, nervous system, and inborn biochemistry.
+- Biological determinism: Any human behaviour is fully governed by our inherited genes, nervous system, and inborn biochemistry.